The Entertainment of the Kings of Great Britain and Denmark: Entertainment of the Two Kings

 At the porch of Theobalds there were three Hours seated on clouds.
 Their Greek names were Eunomie Law, Dice Justice, and Irene Peace.
 Their crowns had emblems of a sun-dial, a clock, and an hour-glass.
 A short speech in English alluded to the leaves of welcome.
 The speech was repeated in Latin for Christian IV.
 The entrance was decorated with a Latin inscription, and epigrams addressed to both kings, and to James and Christian IV.
 Another pair of epigrams was displayed when the two kings left on 28 July.

+John Gordon wrote a dialogue commemorating the occasion, in English and Latin epigrams, and his wife Geneviève Petau provided a translation into French.